deansher/morphics/README.md

 Validate the charter against the expected mission.

-Recurse to assemble a subteam for each subteam role.

-Create the top-level formation's resources by starting with its data resources (from the top-level charter) and adding an entry for each subteam role.
+Construct the team's resources by cloning the charter's top-level resources, but recursing through the data structures replacing subteam charters with subteams.

 Generate each duty function (from the top-level mission) by partially applying the corresponding duty handler (from the top-level formation) to the resources.
 Combine these duty functions into the map that will represent the team.